harness/developer-hub/tutorials/cloud-costs/AutoStopping/rds-autostopping.md

 Set dependencies between two or more AutoStopping Rules when you want one Rule to make one or more Rules to be active based on the traffic that it receives.
 For example for an application server dependant on a database server, create two AutoStopping Rules managing both the servers.
 Add a dependency on the Rule managing the application server to be dependant on the Rule managing the database server.

-1. In **Dependencies**, click **add dependency** to add a dependency on any existing rule.
+1. In **Dependencies**, select **add dependency** to add a dependency on any existing rule.
 2. Select the rule from the **RULES** drop-down list.
 3. In **DELAY IN SECS**, enter the number of seconds that rule should wait after warming up the dependent rule.
-For example, you have Rule 1 dependent on Rule 2 and you have set 5 seconds delay.
+For example, you have Rule 1 dependent on Rule 2, and you have set 5 seconds delay.
 In that case, when the request is received to warm up Rule 1, then first Rule 2 (dependent rule) is warmed up, and then there is a delay of 5 seconds before warming up Rule 1.
-4. Once you're done with all the configurations, click **Next**.
+4. Once you're done with all the configurations, select **Next**.

 #### Fixed Schedules